DSBUK75/Python-CS105P/README.md

-# Study
+# Python CS105P
-A repo simply to home any material used for education reasons.
+A repo simply to house source code whilst completing cs105p course.
+A useful reference for fundamental aspects of python learning.